 Right at this moment you could be feeling any number of feelings – or none at all.
 We won’t even begin to guess at how you might be feeling.
 We would like to reassure you that everything you are feeling and thinking is “normal”.
 Or whatever word you can use to describe acceptable feelings in a situation which is about as far from normal as you can get.

-You might be feeling shocked, scared, sad, lost, apprehensive.
+You might be feeling shocked, scared, sad, lost or apprehensive.
 You might be feeling numb.
 You might be hoping that the doctors/midwives are wrong.
 A small part of you might still be looking forward to meeting your baby.

 It’s difficult to understand what will happen next.
-When you have just received the news that your baby has died, it’s hard to take in what will happen next.
+When you have just received the news that your baby has died, it’s hard to take in anything.

 This isn’t supposed to happen.
-When you prepare to meet your baby it wasn’t supposed to be in this way.
+When you prepared to meet your baby it wasn’t supposed to be in this way.
 None of us plan for this, no one talks to us about this being a possibility.
 So, unlike bringing a live baby into the world, we have no blue print for this situation.
 None of the books or websites you read during your pregnancy helped you plan for this moment.